-Story time: It was late June 1986 and sweltering hot in Campbellton.
-Things were heating up in more ways than one … the city was buzzing because scores of Speed Demons — grown men now — were back home for their first reunion.
+Story time: It was late June 1986 and sweltering hot in Campbellton, and things were heating up in more ways than one.
+The city was buzzing because scores of Speed Demons — grown men now — were back home for their first reunion.

 A full-page write-up in the Tribune revealed the boys were back in town.

 Earle was in town too, but he couldn’t make it to our bash.
 In fact, he couldn’t make it out of bed.
 Suffering from the advanced stages of dementia, Earle was alone in a quiet hospital room in a sometimes not so quiet ward where the main door was locked to keep people like him from ‘escaping.’